Introduction

 Wisemonk: Your Trusted EOR Partner in India

-- Recruitment services, from resume screening and conducting interviews to submitting the best candidates to clients ensuring you hire top talent in India.
+- Recruitment services, from resume screening and conducting interviews to submitting the best candidates to clients ensuring you hire top talent.

 - Payroll management for both full-time employees and contractors

-- Benefits administration tailored to Indian market standards
+- Benefits management tailored to meet the standards of local market

 - Seamless employee onboarding and offboarding